craftercms/docs/source/developers/plugins/blueprints.rst

 Here are some best practices to help you:

     * Prefix all your Content Type's display label with either "Component - " or "Page - " as appropriate.
     * Make use of **Section Defaults**.
-Most sites will have a site logo that will be used all throughout the site, this is a perfect use case for Section Defaults.
+Most projects will have a project logo that will be used all throughout the project, this is a perfect use case for Section Defaults.

-       * Additionally, since Section Defaults have inheritance mechanics, a child folder that's meant to have private pages could have it's own Section Defaults that overrides the normal site logo with a more private looking one, signalling users that they are in the intranet.
+       * Additionally, since Section Defaults have inheritance mechanics, a child folder that's meant to have private pages could have it's own Section Defaults that overrides the normal project logo with a more private looking one, signalling users that they are in the intranet.
        * You can apply this similarly for headers, footers, log in floating forms, and many more.
     * Use drag and drop but keep it to a minimum.
 At the moment, you can't limit what kind of components can be dropped into a container, so this enormous amount of flexibility can make for a confusing user experience.
 Picture having a page with a group of sections, that each contains headers.
 If both sections and headers are drag and droppable, an user could accidentally drop a section inside another section without noticing instead of just reordering.
 It could be more comfortable that only sections are drag and droppable.
     * You can use label controls to add additional information to the content type's form.
 This is useful to add tips or additional information for advanced controls.